nodejs/node/deps/npm/doc/cli/npm-shrinkwrap.md

 ### Other Notes

-A shrinkwrap file must be consistent with the package's package.json file. "npm shrinkwrap" will fail if required dependencies are not already installed, since that would result in a shrinkwrap that wouldn't actually work.
-Similarly, the command will fail if there are extraneous packages (not referenced by package.json), since that would indicate that package.json is not correct.
+A shrinkwrap file must be consistent with the package's `package.json` file. `npm shrinkwrap` will fail if required dependencies are not already installed, since that would result in a shrinkwrap that wouldn't actually work.
+Similarly, the command will fail if there are extraneous packages (not referenced by `package.json`), since that would indicate that `package.json` is not correct.

-Since "npm shrinkwrap" is intended to lock down your dependencies for production use, `devDependencies` will not be included unless you explicitly set the `--dev` flag when you run `npm shrinkwrap`.
+Since `npm shrinkwrap` is intended to lock down your dependencies for production use, `devDependencies` will not be included unless you explicitly set the `--dev` flag when you run `npm shrinkwrap`.
 If installed `devDependencies` are excluded, then npm will print a